nus-cs2103-AY2122S1/tp/docs/team/chengseong.md

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to import contacts from an existing JSON File
-    * What it does: allows the user to merge contacts from another JSON File into the existing AddressBook
+    * What it does: allows the user to merge contacts from another JSON File into the existing ProfBook
     * Justification: This feature can be used in conjunction with the export feature to archive and reinstate contacts and also help instructors facilitate the passing around of contacts

 * **New Feature**: Added the ability to sort the ProfBook